 Access and Accessibility

-Normal opening hours for using the public facilities (Bowls, Croquet, Tennis, Crazy Golf) are from 9am to dusk, daily, by contacting the Park Keeper.
+Normal opening hours for using the public facilities (Bowls, Croquet, Tennis, Crazy Golf) are from 9am to dusk, daily.

 The main entrance is within 5 minutes walk from the main car parks and shops.
 From the main gate you can see all the way through to the far hedge that marks the boundary with the southern edge of Coppice Leasowes (west side) and it’s wetland areas.